Songs from Les Misérables

-The songs from Les Misérables are the sung-through musical numbers featured in the stage adaptation of Victor Hugo's 1862 novel of the same name.
+The songs from Les Misérables are the musical numbers featured in the stage adaptation of Victor Hugo's 1862 novel of the same name.
+They are performed by the musical’s principal characters and ensemble across the prologue, two acts, and epilogue.

-The music was composed by Claude-Michel Schönberg, with original French lyrics by Alain Boublil and Jean-Marc Natel.
-An English-language libretto by Herbert Kretzmer was later developed for the London production, which opened in 1985 following the original 1980 premiere in Paris.

-The score includes a range of solos and ensemble pieces.
-Several songs, including "I Dreamed a Dream", "On My Own", and "Do You Hear the People Sing?", have been featured in various stage productions, recordings, and screen adaptations.
+The score includes solos and ensemble pieces, including "I Dreamed a Dream", "On My Own", and "Do You Hear the People Sing?".
+The songs have appeared in stage productions, cast recordings, and the 2012 film adaptation.
+Cast recordings include versions by the Original London Cast and the Original Broadway Cast, while the film’s soundtrack reached number one on the American Billboard chart in 2012.

 Performances

 Several cast recordings of Les Misérables exist, including versions by the Original London Cast and the Original Broadway Cast.

 The official motion picture soundtrack from the 2012 film adaptation reached number one on the American Billboard chart in 2012.